kumiori/irrevolutions/paper/paper.md

 ![Minimum value of $\mathcal R$ in $\mathcal K^+_0$, numerical computation vs. closed form results.
 The outlier $(\pi^2a, bc^2)\sim (4, 0)$ represents a computation which did not reach convergence.
 The mechanical interpretation is that only states with $R>1$ are energetically stable.\label{fig:phase_diag_cone}](media/phase_diagram_R_cone.pdf)

-# Acknowledgements
+## Acknowledgements

-A.L.B. acknowledges the students of MEC647 for their work, motivation, and feedback; Yves Capdeboscq, Jean-Jacques Marigo, Sebastien Neukirch, and Luc Nguyen, for constructive discussions and one key insight that was crucial for this project.
+A.L.B. acknowledges the students of MEC647 (Complex Crack Propagation in Brittle Materials) of the `Modélisation Multiphysique Multiéchelle des Matériaux et des Structures` master program at ENSTA Paris Tech/École Polytechnique for their contributions, motivation, and feedback; Yves Capdeboscq, Jean-Jacques Marigo, Sebastien Neukirch, and Luc Nguyen, for constructive discussions and one key insight that was crucial for this project.
 P.C. is a member of the Gruppo Nazionale per l’Analisi Matematica, la Probabilità e le loro Applicazioni (GNAMPA) of the Istituto Nazionale di Alta Matematica (INdAM).
 P.C. holds an honorary appointment at La Trobe University and is supported by JSPS Innovative Area Grant JP21H00102.

+## References

 <!-- to compile: docker run --rm --volume $PWD:/data --user $(id -u):$(id -g) --env JOURNAL=joss openjournals/inara -->